clockworkengineer/DifferenceEngine/readme.md

 1. The ability to drive program from tasksToRunDetails.json
 1. Add more task options such a torrent file download
-2. add more google tests.
+2. Add more google tests.